 Businesses that are franchises, nonprofit organizations, chains, adult entertainment or lending businesses.

-2. What can grant and loan money be used for?
+2. What can loan money be used for?

 – Gap funding for working capital